microsoft/CosmosDB_Multi-Tenant/README.md

 Type the following Query:

 ```
-SELECT * FROM c where c.type='availability' and c.roomName='PremiumKingRoom'
+SELECT * FROM c where c.type='Reservation'
-and c.tntAddress.city='New York'
 ```

 select "Query Stats" tab and check the Query execution time.
 It shows the sub millisecond response time.